 The Partnership FCU offers Individual Retirement Accounts to help you save for your future and provide greater financial stability.
 Choose the IRA that is right for you: Traditional, Roth, or Coverdell Education Savings Account.

-Additionally, you can invest your IRAs in IRA Share Accounts to maximize your interest potential.
+Additionally, you can invest your IRAs in IRA Share Accounts to maximize your dividend earnings.
 Speak to your professional financial adviser to choose the best option for you.

 Your IRA funds are insured by the NCUA.